Guardianship

 Duties

-At some point in our lives most of us will be asked to act as an Executor or co-Executor of the Estate of a loved one.
+At some point in our lives most of us will be asked to act as a Personal Representative of the Estate of a loved one.
 This is generally considered an honour and, to some extent, an homage to the friend or family member in question.
-But what does an Executor actually …
+But what does a Personal …

 Question